Physical Education and Sports

 PE in Year 5 and Year 6

-In Year 5 and Year 6, students receive two sixty minute lessons, both taught by PE specialist teachers, per week, with girls and boys taught separately within most units.
+In Year 5 and Year 6, students receive two fifty minute lessons, both taught by PE specialist teachers, per week, with girls and boys taught separately within most units.
 At this stage of their learning, students are exploring more complex skills, techniques and tactics and are acquiring sound knowledge of the rules that govern activities.
 Students have developed the tools needed to actively participate in activities and now greater emphasis is placed on students performing in more competitive, yet supportive, environments.

 The PE curriculum for students in Year 5 and Year 6 covers the following units: Swimming, Football, Basketball, Netball (girls only), Rugby (boys only), Athletics, Net and Wall Games (Tennis, Badminton, Volleyball), Cricket (boys only), Rounders, Aesthetics (Gymnastics/Dance), Water Polo, Lifesaving Skills, Lacrosse and Hockey.